Angular inflation in multi-field ${\alpha}$-attractors: Acknowledgements

 \section{Acknowledgements}

-It is a pleasure to thank Ana Ach\'{u}carro, Renata Kallosh, Andrei Linde, S\'{e}bastien Renaux-Petel, Dong-Gang Wang and Yvette Welling for helpful discussions.
-EIS gratefully acknowledges support from the Dutch Organisation for Scientific Research (NWO).
+It is a pleasure to thank Ana Ach\'{u}carro, Renata Kallosh, Andrei Linde, S\'{e}bastien Renaux-Petel, Jacopo Fumagalli, Dong-Gang Wang and Yvette Welling for helpful discussions.
+The authors gratefully acknowledge support from the Dutch Organisation for Scientific Research (NWO).